 Make space in a cabinet or closet.
 This does not have to be pretty.
 In fact, as you can see from the photo of my closet above it likely isn’t going to be a tour worthy portion of your home.
 For a while our storage space was above the dryer in the laundry room.
 In one home it was on some random shelves at the top of the basement stairs.
 Right now we are lucky enough to have a huge closet with extra space.
 Work with what you have.

 Now that you have spaces and your toys are sorted, start with toys you want to have out on your shelves.
 I decide this based on two things: interests and developmental needs.

 I start with things they are currently interested in.
-For instance, when our twins were interested in trains, this is what we had on our shelves.
 Sometimes I have a lot of materials about an interest, sometimes I do not.
 Sometimes I make some of our own materials.

 Next, I think about what they are working on learning.
 I focus on things where they seem most interested.
 For instance, right now my son is interested in learning his numbers so there are several different counting materials and manipulatives out.
 Regardless, I always have at least one item from each of the above categories.